-From left to right: Dr David Ellison (Program Leader: Text & Context); Kimberley Podger (Centre Administrator); A/Prof Ian Woodward (Deputy Director); Christina McKinley (Centre Manager); A/Prof Susan Forde (Program Leader: Media Journalism & Public Sphere); Prof Andy Bennett (Director), Dr Indigo Willing OAM (ARC Research Fellow) and A/Prof Fiona Paisley (Program Leader: Transnational Histories).
+From left to right: Dr David Ellison (Program Leader: Text & Context); Kimberley Podger (Centre Administrator); A/Prof Ian Woodward (Deputy Director); Christina McKinley (Centre Manager/Research Development); A/Prof Susan Forde (Program Leader: Media Journalism & the Public Sphere); Prof Andy Bennett (Director), Dr Indigo Willing OAM (ARC Research Fellow) and Prof Fiona Paisley (Program Leader: Transnational Histories).

 The Griffith Centre for Cultural Research (GCCR), established in 2003 continues to drive theoretical and practical frontiers on the patterns of human knowledge, belief, and behaviours.

 GCCR prides itself on the rich and diverse range of Humanities and Sociological research hosted by the Centre.GCCR is relatively unique in terms of the disciplinary interests it supports and nurtures.

 The central aim of the Centre is to contribute to the development of relevant social and cultural policy, stimulate study, debate and education into all aspects of cultural understanding.

 Areas of strength:

 - Australian and international media and journalistic practice